tnichols217/notes/Calc 3/1 - Vectors.md

 ## Properties
 1. Has an **initial point** and **terminal point**, where the vector starts and ends
 2. Has a **magnitude**, the length of the vector or the distance between the two points
-	1. Can be calculated by the
+	1. Can be calculated by using Pythagoras across the terminus
 3.